Chicago Teens And Combat Veterans Join Forces To Process Trauma

 Many of the gang members Bocanegra met had witnessed violence or been victims as kids.
 He wanted to get to them sooner, using people they respect as mentors.
 He gave the kids a list of potential role models from the neighborhood; they liked the idea of veterans.

-For the last two years, he's put this idea into practice with the Urban Warriors program.
+For the past two years, he has put this idea into practice with the Urban Warriors program.

 The tough stories started from the very first meeting, Dasovich recalls.

 "I was very, very nervous, and all of the youth were looking at me.
 And everyone's clowning, everyone's joking," he says.
 "And one of the youth ... he says to me like, 'Hey, you ever seen someone get shot in front of you?'
 And the whole room went silent, and I was like 'Oh man, like, this quick, huh?'"